-In March 2014 Disjecta Membra returned to studio work on new material, appearing live only once in support of Melbourne anarcho-punk/deathrock band, Masses.
-Meanwhile, remixes of ‘Death by Discothèque’ surfaced from South African goth-rockers Ankst and long-running UK post-punk/industrial outfit Attrition (Martin Bowes).
-Each appeared exclusively on the various-artist compilations ‘This Is Gothic Rock Vol. I’ and ‘Cage 21’, respectively, as the single went on to grace the decks of just about every prominent deathrock, post-punk, goth (etc) DJ, radio show or specialty club around the world.
-Coupled with a resurgence of interest in licensing the band's earlier work, one week alone in mid 2014 saw the release of three international compilations featuring Disjecta Membra.
+In March 2014 Disjecta Membra returned to studio work on new material, while remixes of ‘Death by Discothèque’ surfaced from South African goth-rockers Ankst and long-running UK post-punk/industrial outfit Attrition (Martin Bowes), as the single went on to grace the decks of just about every prominent post-punk, deathrock, goth (etc) DJ, radio show or specialty club around the world.
+A resurgence of interest in the band's earlier output meanwhile led to a number of compilation appearances, and something of a critical reappraisal for the ‘Achromaticia’ album.

-Live dates for 2015 included shows with Peter Hook & The Light and an especially well-received spot opening for Mick Harvey & The Intoxicated Men.
 The regular live troupe from 2013-15 consisted of Michel (vocals, guitar, programming), Kane Davey (guitar, vocals), Matthew Tāmati Scott (guitar, keys, vocals), Isobel Te Aho-White (bass, vocals, percussion) and Dan Smart (drums, sampling, percussion), with further recorded input from Jaz Murphy, Viv Stewart, Raymond Ross, Jason Just and Russell Dench.
+Live dates included shows with Masses (Aus), Peter Hook & The Light and Mick Harvey & The Intoxicated Men, the latter being a highlight.
 In the interim, work and travel opportunities led to Dan Smart’s departure from New Zealand in early 2015, with the unshakable Deus ex Machina stepping back into the breach.

-With Dave Lowndes, the band released the definitive ‘Death by Discothèque’ EP in July, also featuring remixes from The Mercy Cage, Sine Division and Non Op Trans.
-In October, Bryan Tabuteau’s exclusive mix of the synthpop-inflected ‘Madeleine!
+Reunited with original producer Dave Lowndes, the band released the definitive ‘Death by Discothèque’ (remixes) EP in July, also featuring remixes from The Mercy Cage, Sine Division and Non Op Trans.
+In October, Bryan Tabuteau’s remix of the synthpop-inflected ‘Madeleine!
 Madelaine!’ appeared on the popular ‘For The Bats Volume III’ fundraiser compilation.
 Like the previous single, ‘Madeleine!
 Madelaine!
 (Molière Mix)’ enjoyed heavy rotation from specialist DJs, radio shows and webcasts in New Zealand, Australia, the UK, Europe, both North and South America, and even in the Kingdom of Bahrain.

-Matthew and Izzy left the band in November of the same year to pursue other projects, albeit with the door to future involvement ajar.
+Matthew and Izzy left the band in November of the same year to pursue other projects, which saw the return of Jaz Murphy to the fold as fulltime bassist.
 December brought with it the radio single ‘Whakataurangi Ake’, featuring critically acclaimed taonga pūoro instrumentalist Rob Thorne.
 The waiata (traditional Māori song) was composed by Maniapoto tribal elder Charles Tauhou ‘Pumi’ Taituha (1930-1993), and was recorded and released by arrangement with Pumi’s granddaughter, Jaqui Taituha.
 Matthew provided the various layers of synth and keyboard textures, while Isobel’s artwork adorned the accompanying booklet.